AGImkeller/scIGD_manuscript_2024/README.md

+This repository contains the data and scripts associated with the paper:

-All data in this repo are part of the paper "A comprehensive workflow for allele specific immune gene quantification and expression analysis in single-cell RNA-seq data".
+**"A comprehensive workflow for allele-specific immune gene quantification and expression analysis in single-cell RNA-seq data"**

-This includes code and the data generated from Multiple Sequence Alignment.
+**Authors:** Ahmad Al Ajami, Jonas Schuck, Federico Marini, Katharina Imkeller.

 Input data and Rds intermediate files are uploaded to Zenodo: https://doi.org/10.5281/zenodo.14033960.

 Code, data, and intermediate files are used to generate the figures in the paper.

+Please cite the paper if you use this data or workflow in your research.

 Data analysis was performed on:
 -------------------------------